JI-Maina/finance-tracker/README.md

 Maybe you can mention me or this repo in the acknowledgements too -->
 <div align="center">
-  <h1>Online Exam Portal</h1>
+  <h1>Expenses Tracker</h1>
   <p>
-    A Online Exam portal website with backend in Nodejs and frontend in React js
+    An android/ios mobile app with firebase as backend and flutter framework
   </p>

 <!-- Badges -->